ventross1/ukol2/README.md

 # dilitace a eroze
 ## why does this project exist
-this project can be a good demo for learning python and to test how good they know it
+this repo can be a good way for students to learn and challenge themself with python/any language task with answer
 ## how to start
 ### the rules are simple:
 1. create grid which holds random number from 1 to 10